Elvas Portugal Travel Guide: Explore the UNESCO World Heritage Site in Portugal

 Elvas, Portugal is a rich historical place, and it has kept the attention of visitors.
-Situated in the hilly plains of southeast Portugal, bordering Spain, lies Elvas, one of the most wonderful historical and cultural cities, and imposing architecture.
-Certainly, as a UNESCO World Heritage site, the town of Elvas offers visitors an insight into centuries of military history with beautiful fortifications and charming cobblestone streets.
+Situated in the hilly plains of southeastern Portugal, bordering Spain, lies Évora, one of the most wonderful historical and cultural cities, with imposing architecture.
+As a UNESCO World Heritage site, the town of Elvas offers visitors an insight into centuries of military history, featuring beautiful fortifications and charming cobblestone streets.
 It is a quaint town, probably less known than other destinations in Portugal, but it is a haven for heritage and much more.

 Why Elvas Portugal a UNESCO World Heritage Site